huggingface/frp/README.md

 You might want to run your own server for several reasons:
 * **Custom domains**: Instead of `*.gradio.live`, you can use any domain your heart desires as long as you own it
-* **Longer links**: when you run your own Share Server, you don't need to restrict share links from expiring after 72 hours
+* **Longer links**: when you run your own Share Server, you don't need to restrict share links from expiring after 7 days
 * **Security / privacy**: by setting up your own Share Server in your virtual private cloud, you can make your information security team happy

 It's also quite straightforward.
 In your Gradio app, the only change you'll make is passing in the IP address to your share server, as the `share_server_address` parameter in `launch()`: